The Mighty Maumee is the place to be for the best fishing around!

 For more information on walleye fishing in Toledo, visit:

-- Fish Lake Erie this website is an online community for Northwestern Ohio anglers and includes information from Ohio Division of Natural Resources (ODNR)
+- Fish Lake Erie website is an online community for Northwestern Ohio anglers and includes information from Ohio Division of Natural Resources (ODNR)

 Photos Provided by Metroparks Toledo